 It’s when partners refuse influence from each other and adopt a negative view of each other that unsolvable problems ruin the relationship.

 One partner cannot accept that their partner is different than they are and start seeing their whole partner’s personality in a negative light.

 They either dig their heels refusing to budge or “go underground” by refusing to discuss the issue and silently build resentment.

 Each partner starts believing they are “right” and “good” while the other is “wrong” and “the villain of the relationship”.

-The movie Blue Valentine has an example of unsolvable problem which has become a gridlocked problem:
+The movie Blue Valentine has an example of perpetual problem which has become a gridlocked problem:

 You will notice she is ambitious while he is not.

 She has not accepted how he is, and she is also not dealing with the issue openly.
 She comes across as judgmental and unhappy with him.
 While he feels under fire and becomes highly defensive.

 How to Solve Perpetual Problems

 Before I started delving into relationship literature, I thought that any successful couple had no unsolvable problems, by definition.